cdktf/cdktf-provider-cloudflare/docs/certificatePack.csharp.md

 - *Type:* string

-Which certificate authority to issue the certificate pack.
+Certificate Authority selected for the order.

-Available values: `digicert`, `lets_encrypt`, `google`, `ssl_com`. **Modifying this attribute will force creation of a new resource.**
+For information on any certificate authority specific details or restrictions [see this page for more details.](https://developers.cloudflare.com/ssl/reference/certificate-authorities)

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/4.52.0/docs/resources/certificate_pack#certificate_authority CertificatePack#certificate_authority}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.0.0/docs/resources/certificate_pack#certificate_authority CertificatePack#certificate_authority}

 ---